simon-ritchie/apysc/docstring_markdowns/apysc/_display/flip_y_interface.md

 ### `_initialize_flip_y_if_not_initialized` method docstring

-Initialize the _flip_y attribute if it hasn't been initialized yet.
+Initialize the _flip_y attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring